Andcool-Systems/mc-oauth-rs/README.md

 # Minecraft OAuth Provider

 ## 🚀 Description
-MC-oAuth-rs is an all-in-one solution that allows users to log in to a website using their Minecraft account without entering their username or password.
+MC-OAuth-rs is an all-in-one solution that allows users to log in to a website using their Minecraft account without entering their username or password.

 It’s secure, simple, and user-friendly, enabling logins only for users with a licensed Minecraft account.
 The service supports Minecraft versions above 1.8.